 There are two options available on the CBSE JEE MAIN 2016 site to access or challenge the answer of the Offline i.e. pen and paper based exam and Online i.e. computer based test.

-Answer Key for Offline exams can be directly accessed by clicking here.
+Answer Key for Offline exams can be directly accessed by clicking on JEE website.

-Answer Key for Online/Offline test can be viewed and challenged by clicking here.
+Answer Key for Online/Offline test can be viewed and challenged by clicking on JEE Main website.

 Clicking on the given link will take you to the log in page.
 Enter the "Application Number" and "Password" in the spaces provided on the page and then click on "Login".

 "The candidates appeared in online examination should verify the question paper received to them with the question paper of concerned date available on the website.
 The answer key is according to the question paper available on the website", the CBSE officially announced.

 "There is no OMR sheet in online examination.
 The attempted question paper has been e-mailed to the candidates", it further said.

 The Joint Entrance Exam (JEE) Main, 4th conducted by the Central Board of Secondary Education (CBSE) so far, was held on April 03, 2016 and April 10, 2016 by the Central Board of Secondary Education (CBSE).

 The CBS is likely to declare results of the Joint Entrance Exam (JEE) Main on April 27 on its official website, according to the information bulletin published online.

 Meanwhile, the Answer Key release has kicked off a controversy.
 Though the CBSE is yet to officially announce, it is reported by some newspapers that the board has admitted of finding two errors.